agronholm/exceptiongroup/README.rst

 Due to the lack of the ``except*`` syntax introduced by `PEP 654`_ in earlier Python versions, you need to use ``exceptiongroup.catch()`` to catch exceptions that are potentially nested inside an exception group.
-This function returns a context manager that calls the given handler for any exceptions matching the first argument.
+This function returns a context manager that calls the given handler for any exceptions matching the sole argument.

+The argument to ``catch()`` must be a dict (or any ``Mapping``) where each key is either an exception class or an iterable of exception classes.
+Each value must be a callable that takes a single positional argument which is the exception object to be handled.

-So, the following Python 3.11+ code:
+Thus, the following Python 3.11+ code:

 .. code-block:: python3